scaleoutsystems/fedn/docs/aggregators.rst

-A developer can extend FEDn with his/her own Aggregator(s) by implementing the interface specified in :py:mod:`fedn.network.combiners.aggregators.aggregatorbase.AggregatorBase`.
+A developer can extend FEDn with his/her own Aggregator(s) by implementing the interface specified in :py:mod:`fedn.network.combiner.aggregators.aggregatorbase.AggregatorBase`.
 The developer implements two following methods:

 - ``on_model_update`` (optional)
 - ``combine_models``